What is Conversation Intelligence?

 Sales calls still play an essential role in 2024.
 Everyone is receiving so much communication, on all different channels, that it may feel like sales calls are less important.
 However, both qualitative and quantitative data consistently shows that customers want to talk to a real person - especially when they perceive that purchase to be important or expensive.
-So how can you improve the outcomes of those conversations?
-This blog will help.
+And if you're not providing sales coaching to improve the quality of those calls, and their outcomes, you may be missing out on key opportunities.

 First, let’s take a little time to understand the landscape of call outcomes.